 If not, there can be a steep decline in the quality of work they produce, along with the level of engagement they have for the work they do.
 Plan the work hours and tasks in such a way that the employees feel comfortable while doing their job.

 Your coworkers can be your second family under the right circumstances and settings.
 It is up to the management to see to it that this happens.
-Conduct team-building activities to increase the cohesion between the employees.
+Conduct team-building activities to improve engagement and cohesion among your employees.

 It helps them understand each other and build a sense of camaraderie.
 During tough times, a good team can help employees stay afloat.
-It prevents the chances of them leaving the organization at the first sign of discomfort as well.
+It prevents the chances of them leaving the organization at the first sign of discomfort.

 Be so good that your employees never leave you

 Why wait around for employees to come to you with their needs when you can take proactive measures to weed out the problems in the first place?
-Make your employees stay with your organization for a longer time with the help of efficient employee engagement tools like ThriveSparrow.
+Make your employees stay with your organization for a longer time with an employee success platform like ThriveSparrow.

 The platform helps organizations manage and uplift the employee experience ecosystem.